 GPO – 19369

 The Recovering Group was founded in 2005 by a group of individuals whose lives had been affected by the disease of alcoholism and addiction.
-Since that time, we have been committed to providing the best possible treatment to those individuals seeking recovery.
-Our treatment programs are based on 12 step philosophies and focus on personal growth in recovery.
+Plus since that time, we have been committed to providing the best possible treatment to those individuals seeking recovery.
+Chiefly our treatment programs are based on 12 step philosophies and focus on personal growth in recovery.

-Working in the field of addiction is a challenging task.
-Successful recovery encompasses several changes including improvement in self-esteem, interpersonal relationships, improvement in family interaction, vocational productivity, the establishment and attainment of realistic life goals and a healthy life style adjustment.
-The goal of TRG is to restore the individual to a healthier, happier more productive life, free from destructive behavior and dependence on addictive chemicals.
+Working in the field of addiction is certainly a challenging task.
+Successful recovery encompasses several changes including improvement in self-esteem, interpersonal relationships.
+Plus improvement in family interaction, vocational productivity.
+Also the establishment and attainment of realistic life goals and a healthy life style adjustment.
+Therefore the goal of TRG is to restore the individual to a healthier, happier more productive life, free from destructive behavior and dependence on addictive chemicals.

 Generally speaking, treatment starts with getting the substances out of the body.
 This process is known as detox (detoxification).
-Detox is critical for several seasons.
+Firstly detox is critical for several seasons.
 First, having the drugs or alcohol in the body often causes a craving for more of it.
-This cycle of using and withdrawing is why people can’t just quit on their own.
-Additionally, while in a drug or alcohol induced state, a person is not fully prepared to participate in the educational and therapeutic process of rehab program, until the detox process is complete, someone is simply not ready for recovery.
+Hence this cycle of using and withdrawing is why people can’t just quit on their own.
+Additionally while in a drug or alcohol induced state, a person is not fully prepared to participate.
+Especially in the educational and therapeutic process of a rehab program.
+Markedly until the detox process is complete, someone is simply not ready for recovery.

 The objective of detox is to help the individual achieve drugs and alcohol free state.
 Detox is intended to relieve the physical symptoms of withdrawal and it helps to prepare the individual for entry into treatment and rehab program.
 Detox for alcohol and drugs must be done under medical supervision to insure this process is completed safely and painlessly.
 The time necessary for alcohol and drugs detox can be anywhere from 3 to 7 days.